By Brook Elgie on Monday 12 April 2021

 No need to save your work manually any more.
 Instead, any changes are made as you go along.
 You can even close down the app in the middle of typing something and pick up where you left off another time.

-Blog post by Dr Duncan Walling on Thursday 21 July 2016
+By Dr Duncan Walling on Thursday 21 July 2016

 We have a file size limit for appraisals - why is this and should we be scanning in files for supporting information anyway?